 The National Transportation Safety Board will host both a public forum and a hearing next month to address a post-flight battery fire aboard a Japan Airlines Boeing 787 two months ago.

 The forum will explore lithium-ion battery technology, one of many cutting-edge features of the 787, in the context of transportation safety, according to an agency press release.
-The investigative hearing, which will be held in Washington, D.C., will focus on the design of the 787 battery system and the special conditions of its certification.
+The investigative hearing, which will be held later in April also in Washington, D.C., will focus on the design of the 787 battery system and the special conditions of its certification.

 The NTSB announced the events at the same time it published an interim factual report on the Jan.
 7 battery malfunction at Boston’s Logan Airport.

 That incident was the first in a series of issues during early January that culminated with another smoky battery incident aboard an All Nippon Airways 787 flying over Japan.

 That led the Federal Aviation Administration to ground the new jet model, which quickly led to a worldwide halt of all 787 flights.